-What Wood Pellets to Use for Ribs on a Pellet Smoker
+What Pellets to Use for Ribs on a Pellet Smoker

 Smoking ribs on a pellet grill like a Traeger is incredibly easy but also a little tricky.
 It is easy to dial in the exact temperature you want on a grill like this but getting the smoke flavor profile just right is challenging.

 Pellet grills burn wood pellets very cleanly and do not produce a lot of smoke.
-Additionally, most wood pellets that say “Apple” on the bag are actually blends that contain about 80% Oak and 20% Apple.
-When you combine these two problems it makes it hard to get a good apple smoke flavor onto your ribs when you are smoking on a pellet grill.
+Additionally, most wood pellets that say “Cherry” on the bag are actually blends that contain about 80% Oak and 20% Cherry.
+When you combine these two problems it makes it hard to get a good cherry flavor onto your ribs when you are smoking on a pellet grill.

 If you want to learn where you can get wood pellets that are 100% flavor woods then read this post about the Best Wood Pellets for Smoking Meat.

 What Wood to Use for Ribs in an Electric Smoker

-If you are smoking your ribs in an electric smoker like a Masterbuilt then I would avoid using pellets and go straight for wood chips made from Apple.
+If you are smoking your ribs in an electric smoker like a Masterbuilt then I would avoid using pellets and go straight for fruit wood chips.